-The purpose of sustainability frameworks is to demonstrate whole of industry commitment to addressing sustainability issues important to producers, customers, investors, consumers, and the community.
+The purpose of sustainability frameworks is to demonstrate whole-of-industry commitment to addressing sustainability issues important to producers, customers, investors, consumers and the community.
 The drivers for developing industry frameworks are similar to those driving company ESG reporting, with a greater emphasis on social licence and market access.
 Goals and targets are regularly reviewed to meet the changing expectations of customers, investors, and other stakeholders.

 By acting as an aggregator of evidence an additional intent of the frameworks is to minimise the need for individual producers to supply data directly to companies.
-The Australia Dairy industry https://nff.org.au/programs/australian-agricultural-sustainability-framework/ successfully leveraged its Sustainability Framework to become the first industry to be deemed a sustainable supplier at the country level by Unilever41.
+The Australian dairy industry successfully leveraged its Sustainability Framework to become the first industry to be deemed a sustainable supplier at the country level by Unilever41.